GaidYusuf/GaidYusuf/README.md

 🎓 MSc Computer Science Student | 🚀 Aspiring Software Developer

 Welcome to my GitHub portfolio!
-I'm Gaid Yusuf, a Computer Science graduate with a passion for software engineering.
+I'm Gaid Yusuf, a Computer Science graduate with a passion for software development.

 ## About Me